Known as “The Black Eagle,” Joe Madison is a legendary voice in radio and a recognized human and civil rights activist.

 - Joe conducted three interviews with President Barack Obama, one in the Oval Office

 - Joe conducted three interviews with First Lady Michelle Obama

 - Joe conducted three interviews with Hillary Clinton during the 2016 presidential campaign

 - Joe broke the Guinness World Record for “longest marathon hosting a radio talk show” (52 hours live) – raising over $200,000 for the Smithsonian National Museum of African American History and Culture

 - Joe hosted the exclusive live radio broadcast of the opening of the Smithsonian National Museum of African American History and Culture, attended by President Obama and President George W. Bush

-In June 2015, Madison made history again by broadcasting live from Cuba, becoming the first national talk show in America to do so in more than 50 years.
+- Joe made history in 2015 as the first national talk show in America broadcasting live from Cuba in more than 50 years

-When Madison isn’t making history, he’s righting the wrongs of history.
-He led successful campaigns to honor comedian Dick Gregory and Motown artists The Four Tops with long overdue stars on the Hollywood Walk of Fame.
+- Joe has led successful campaigns to honor comedian Dick Gregory and Motown artists The Four Tops with long overdue stars on the Hollywood Walk of Fame